yewstack/docs/src/concepts/components/properties.md

 In that case we will say "Hello Clark by default" ;-)

+### Mandatory property

+If no attribute is defined the property will be "mandatory".
+So, if the property is omitted a compilation error is raised.
+The error looks like:

+> no method named `build` found for struct `components::comp4::PropsBuilder<...PropsBuilderStep_missing_required_prop_name>` in the current scope
+> method not found in `...::PropsBuilder<...PropsBuilderStep_missing_required_prop_name>`rustc(E0599)
+comp4.rs(14, 10): method `build` not found for this`

-## Optimize rendering in the `change` method
+## Optimizing rendering in the `change` method

-In order to avoid unecessary rendring it's possible to compare the mutation of the `props` bag in the `change` method.
+In order to avoid unecessary rendering it's possible to compare the mutation of the `props` bag in the `change` method.
 This optimization imply to derive `PartialEq` for the `Props` struct to easily compare the `props` bag passed as argument of the method and the one in the internal state of the component.

 ```rust